Setting a Course for The Year

 Proverbs 14:23 All hard work brings a profit, but mere talk leads only to poverty.”

-One of the best ways to end conversations that are wasting your working time at work is, “Well, I have to get back to work.”
+One of the best ways to end conversations that are wasting your working time at work is to say, “Well, I have to get back to work.”
 Then just walk away.

 9. Be content!